steemit/wallet/docs/AI-driver/04-query-cache.md

 - Single-flight: concurrent identical misses share ONE in-process fetch (per-instance Map of pending promises, not a Redis lock).
 TTL-expiry storms no longer fan out one upstream call per concurrent request — do not add per-request upstream reads to short-TTL routes without this.
-- `docs/CACHING_AND_DEGRADATION.md` is the intent document but has drifted (key table shows plaintext usernames; §2.5 documents the pre-S6 IP order including a `cf-connecting-ip` that doesn't exist; power-down quota outdated; health polling 30s vs 60s).
+- `docs/CACHING_AND_DEGRADATION.md` is the intent document but has partially drifted.
+The §2.4 key table was rewritten to SHA-256 digests and now matches `hashedCacheKey`; the remaining drift is §2.5's pre-S6 client-IP order (including a `cf-connecting-ip` that doesn't exist), the outdated power-down quota, and the health polling interval (§3.3's table says 30s; code and the doc's own prose poll every 60s).
 Code wins; update the doc in the same PR when you change behavior.

 ## Client-side L1 cache (browser)